potoshk/potos-docs/docs/concepts/potos.md

 # What is POTOS?
 ### POTOS: Designed in Hong Kong, for Hong Kong and Beyond
-POTOS(Portal of the Orient Symposium)  is a next-generation blockchain solution tailored for the Web 3.0 era.
+POTOS(Portal of the Orient Symposium)  is a next-generation blockchain solution tailored for the Web3 era.
 Built on the open-source FISCO BCOS framework, POTOS is designed to deliver a regulatory-friendly, high-performance, and cost-efficient blockchain platform.
-With its foundation in Hong Kong, POTOS is driving innovation and fostering sustainable growth in the Web 3.0 ecosystem, both locally and globally.
+With its foundation in Hong Kong, POTOS is driving innovation and fostering sustainable growth in the Web3 ecosystem, both locally and globally.

 ---